Dry Needling vs. Acupuncture

 The most common side effects include

-• Bruising (treated areas may incur bruising and this is more common if the patient is on blood thinners).
+• Bruising (treated areas may incur bruising, and this is more common if the patient is on blood thinners).

-• muscle soreness after needling can occur for up to 48 hours after the session in the muscles treated.
+• Muscle soreness after needling can occur for up to 48 hours after the session in the muscles treated.
 This is due to the biochemical reset in the muscles and will often dissipate fairly quickly with movement like walking that encourages blood flow to accelerate the body’s natural healing process.

-• Skin irritation, or minor red spots maybe noticeable in the areas treated.
+• Skin irritation, or minor red spots, may be noticeable in the areas treated.
 This dissipates very quickly after treatment.

-Very, very rare occurrences of more serious side effects have been reported including
+Very, very rare occurrences of more serious side effects have been reported, including:

 • Fainting, due to a vaso-vagal response, can occur in a very small number of patients.

-• pneumothorax (puncturing of a lung) has a minimal chance of occurring, and this risk is greatly reduced when being treated under an appropriately trained clinician.
+• Pneumothorax (puncturing of a lung) has a minimal chance of occurring, and this risk is greatly reduced when being treated under an appropriately trained clinician.

-While these incidents are very, very low, it is still very important that you choose a provider who has been well trained in dry needling and the important anatomy, technique, and application of the technique.
+While these incidents are very, very low, it is still very important that you choose a provider who has been well-trained in dry needling and the important anatomy, technique, and application of the technique.

 An inexperienced or unlicensed person should never perform dry Needling.